-When someone has been excluded from the family a failure, an alcoholic, a child’s father our children often try to bring what’s excluded to awareness by continuing the suffering and behaving similarly to the one who has been left out.
+Our children often express what’s unresolved between the parents or behind the parents.
+They can also mirror to us what we have long ago suppressed.
+When someone has been excluded from the family—a failure, an alcoholic, a child’s father—our children often try to bring what’s excluded to awareness by continuing the suffering and behaving similarly to the one who has been left out.
 Children often express the difficult or negative behaviors of the one we have rejected.
 Yet when we find our peace with those who’ve hurt us, it has a positive effect on us, and indirectly upon our children, who may now feel more free from having to carry our heaviness for us.

 HOW MIGHT YOU TREAT A BOY WITH AN ANXIETY DISORDER?